apideck-libraries/portman/examples/testsuite-variation-tests/readme.md

               ]
 ```

-The extend tests section, allows you to define additional tests that can used for the targeted `leadsApp`variation.
+The "extendTests" section allows you to define additional tests that can used for the targeted `leadsApp`variation.

 In our example, we added a "say hello portman" Postman test, that will be added after all the other tests.